Russian conquest of the Astrakhan Khanate: The Aftermath and the Integration of Astrakhan into the Russian State

 After this victory, the Astrakhan Khanate was liquidated.
 Moscow no longer entrusted the throne to a chosen khan but instituted direct administration.
 In 1559, as an result of the increase in the Russian presence in the region, the princes of Pyatigorsk and Cherkassk asked Ivan the Terrible to send a detachment to protect them from Crimean Tatar attacks, along with priests to support their faith.

-The title of Tsar of Astrakhan began to be used by Russian tsars in 1557.
+The title of Tsar of Astrakhan began to be used by Russian Tsars in 1557.
 Voivodes were appointed to govern Astrakhan, and its residents swore allegiance to the Russian state, ensuring a peaceful nomadic life and profitable trade.
 Soon, envoys from Urgench, Shemakha, and Derbent arrived in Astrakhan to establish friendship, peace, and trade.
 Thus, control of the Volga trade route from Kazan to Astrakhan was secured, marking a significant foreign policy success for the Russian state.
 Moscow understood Astrakhan's critical role as a main transit hub for trade with East Asian states.

 Immediately after this conquest, the Ottoman Empire and the Crimean Khanate, alarmed by the Russian conquest of Islamic territories, began the Russo-Turkish War (1568–1570), which was a major defensive victory for the Russians.

 A new stage in the history of Astrakhan began.
 The city became an important trade and border center of Russia.
-In order to keep the city under control so that no nomadic groups could reclaim it, a fortress was built on the island of Sain (Shaban-bugr), which the Russians called Hare.
-Ivan Cheremisinov, who was appointed as the new governor of Astrakhan, asked permission to begin construction of a fortress city on the chosen site and sent the tsar drawings of “what the city should look like”.
+To keep the city under control so that no nomadic groups could reclaim it, a fortress was built on the island of Sain (Shaban-bugr), which the Russians called Hare.
+Ivan Cheremisinov, who was appointed as the new governor of Astrakhan, asked permission to begin construction of a fortress city on the chosen site and sent the tsar drawings of "what the city should look like".
 The project was approved, and ships and convoys with people, food, ammunition and various goods set out from central Russia.
 The first fortress was made of wood and fortified with earthen ramparts.
-In 1558, a new governor arrived, Ivan Grigorievich Vyrodkov, who became famous for the “Kazan affair” (the blowing up of the walls of the Kazan Kremlin).
+In 1558, a new governor arrived, Ivan Grigorievich Vyrodkov, who became famous for the "Kazan affair" (the blowing up of the walls of the Kazan Kremlin).
 In Astrakhan, he began to build powerful defensive fortifications capable of protecting the state's borders and ensuring the safety of its residents.
 Thus, Astrakhan became a strong Russian fortress on the southern borders.
 Subsequent attempts by the Crimean-Turkish troops to take Astrakhan were unsuccessful.
 Later, Astrakhan was further fortified.
 In the 80s of the 15th century, the stone Astrakhan Kremlin is being built on the site of wooden and earthen structures.
 It was built "on the model of the Moscow Kremlin".
 This Kremlin was an example of Russian defensive architecture and was on a par with the strongest fortresses of medieval Russia.